Brief Thoughts On Minimalism

 I'm not asking you, or telling you, to live without luxury; you get to make your own decisions.
 What I am asking you, however, is, "Do you really need all of that stuff?"
 What purpose does it serve in your life?
 What benefit does it provide to you?
 What burden?
 What stress?

-I don't know why Minimalism has been on my mind recently but it has and it hasn't gone away, hence this blog post.
+I don't know why Minimalism has been on my mind recently but it hasn't gone away, hence this blog post.
 What I do know is that the concept of minimalism is very attractive to me and trying to figure out how it influences my life is an interesting endeavor.
 I'll continue to mull over these thoughts myself but I would enjoy hearing your thoughts on this subject.
 Thinking in a vacuum can only get you so far.